This Is Illegal To Do In New York While Shoveling Snow

 So for example you are shoveling out your driveway and you toss the snow into the street in front of your house.
 A car driving down your street hits that pile of snow and fishtails and hits another car, you could be on the hook for the damages because you placed the snow in the road.

 Say you park in the street and brush off your car and leave a pile of snow where your car was, if someone slips and gets hurt you could be in trouble.

-While it is not enforced a lot, the fine for violating Article 1219 is a $150 fine and the possibility of 15 days in jail.
+While it is not enforced a lot, you could end up being fined $150 or spend 15 days in jail.

-So when this storm hits and the snow is covering up your driveway, sidewalk, or car, make sure to clear them by tossing the snow in your yard and not the street.
+So this weekend when you are clearing out your driveway or sidewalk, make sure to toss the snow into your yard and not the street.